★ Investing Strategy Research & Guides ★

 Many value investment strategies emphasize the intrinsic or real value of stocks.
 A popular value formula calculates the amount of cash a company generates.
 To determine the intrinsic value, investors examine a wide variety of metrics.

-Value investment flies in the face of many modern notions about capitalism.
+Value investment challenges many modern notions about capitalism.
 Many value investors reject the efficient market hypothesis and believe the markets are usually inefficient and inaccurate.

 Another popular belief of value investors is that investment industry professionals and the media cannot be trusted.
 These investors think the only reliable information about a company is the financial data.
 They ignore everything else.

-A classic value investing strategy is to seek companies with a share price that is way below the intrinsic value per share.
+A classic value investing strategy seeks companies with share prices that are far below the intrinsic value per share.
 Followers of this strategy believe that the stock price will rise over time to reflect the company’s real value.

-Most value investors are focused on the company fundamentals; this means they focus on the financial reports, income statements, balance sheets, etc. Many investors use financial data to help them estimate intrinsic value.
-Value investing is often confusing because of many such financial metrics and calculations.
+Most value investors are focused on the company fundamentals, which means they focus on financial reports, income statements, balance sheets, etc. Many investors use financial data to help them estimate intrinsic value.
+Value investing is often confusing because of the many such financial metrics and calculations.

 The value gurus add to the confusion by emphasizing different numbers and factors.
-Warren Buffett emphasizes the future free cash flow as one of the company’s most important criteria.
-However, Buffett’s teacher, Ben Graham, emphasized the ability of a company to generate dividends for its investors consistently.
+Warren Buffett emphasizes future free cash flow as one of the company’s most important criteria.
+However, Buffett’s teacher, Ben Graham, emphasized the ability of a company to consistently generate dividends for its investors.

 Most value investors practice a buy-and-hold investment strategy.
 In buy and hold, a person purchases and keeps a stock for a long time.